ArminJo/PWMMotorControl/README.md

 - The PWMDcMotor.cpp controls **brushed DC motors** by PWM using standard full bridge IC's like **[L298](https://www.instructables.com/L298-DC-Motor-Driver-DemosTutorial/)**, [**SparkFun Motor Driver - Dual TB6612FNG**](https://www.sparkfun.com/products/14451), or **[Adafruit_MotorShield](https://www.adafruit.com/product/1438)** (using PCA9685 -> 2 x TB6612).
 - The EncoderMotor.cpp.cpp controls a DC motor with attached encoder disc and slot-type photo interrupters to enable **driving a specified distance**.
-- The CarMotorControl.cpp controls **2 motors simultaneously** like it is required for most **Robot Cars**.
+- The CarPWMMotorControl.cpp controls **2 motors simultaneously** like it is required for most **Robot Cars**.
-- To **compensate for different motor characteristics**, each motor can have a **positive** compensation value, which is **subtracted** from the requested speed if you use the `setSpeedCompensation()` functions.
+- To **compensate for different motor characteristics**, each motor can have a **positive** compensation value, which is **subtracted** from the requested speed PWM if you use the `setSpeedPWMCompensation()` functions.
 For car control, only compensation of one motor is required.

 #### The motor is mainly controlled by 2 dimensions:
 1. **Direction** / motor driver control.
 Can be FORWARD, BACKWARD, BRAKE (motor connections are shortened) or RELEASE (motor connections are high impedance).
-2. **Speed** / PWM which is ignored for BRAKE or RELEASE.
-Some functions allow a signed speed parameter, which incudes the direction as sign (positive -> FORWARD).
+2. **SpeedPWM** which is ignored for BRAKE or RELEASE.
+Some functions allow a signed speedPWM parameter, which incudes the direction as sign (positive -> FORWARD).

 #### Basic commands are:
 - `init(uint8_t aForwardPin, uint8_t aBackwardPin, uint8_t aPWMPin)`.
-- `setSpeed(uint8_t aRequestedSpeed, uint8_t aRequestedDirection)` or `setSpeed(int Signed_RequestedSpeed)`.
+- `setSpeedPWM(uint8_t aRequestedSpeedPWM, uint8_t aRequestedDirection)` or `setSpeedPWM(int Signed_RequestedSpeedPWM)`.
-- `setSpeedCompensated(uint8_t Unsigned_RequestedSpeed, uint8_t aRequestedDirection)` or `setSpeedCompensated(int Signed_RequestedSpeed)` and `setSpeedCompensation(uint8_t aSpeedCompensation)`.
+- `setSpeedPWMCompensated(uint8_t Unsigned_RequestedSpeedPWM, uint8_t aRequestedDirection)` or `setSpeedPWMCompensated(int Signed_RequestedSpeedPWM)` and `setSpeedPWMCompensation(uint8_t aSpeedPWMCompensation)`.
-- `stop()` or `setSpeed(0)`.
+- `stop()` or `setSpeedPWM(0)`.
 - `getSpeed()`, `getAverageSpeed()`,  `getDistanceMillimeter()` and `getBrakingDistanceMillimeter()` for encoder motors.

 #### To go a specified distance use:
-- `setDefaultsForFixedDistanceDriving()` to set start speed and driving speed.
-Minimal speed is the PWM value where the motors start to move.
+- `setDefaultsForFixedDistanceDriving()` to set start speed PWM and driving speed PWM.
+Start speed PWM is the PWM value where the motors start to move.
 It depends of the motor supply voltage.<br/>
-Drving speed is the PWM value to use for driving a fixed distance.
-The software generates a ramp up from start to driving speed at the start of the movement and a ramp down to stop.
+Drving speed PWM is the PWM value to use for driving a fixed distance.
+The software generates a ramp up from start PWM to driving speed PWM at the start of the movement and a ramp down to stop.
 - `calibrate()` to automatically set start speed for encoder or IMU supported cars.
-- `startGoDistanceMillimeter(unsigned int aRequestedDistanceMillimeter, uint8_t aRequestedDirection)` or `setSpeed(uint8_t aRequestedSpeed, uint8_t aRequestedDirection)` - for non encoder motors a formula, using distance and the difference between minimal speed and maximal speed, is used to convert counts into motor driving time.
+- `startGoDistanceMillimeter(unsigned int aRequestedDistanceMillimeter, uint8_t aRequestedDirection)` or `setSpeedPWM(uint8_t aRequestedSpeedPWM, uint8_t aRequestedDirection)` - for non encoder motors a formula, using distance and the drive speed PWM, is used to convert counts into motor driving time.
-- `updateMotor()` - call this in your loop if you use the start* functions.
+- `updateMotor()` or `updateMotors()` - call this in your loop if you use the start* functions.

 2 wheel car from LAVFIN with 2 LiPo batteries case, and IR receiver, wires not shortened.
 ![2 wheel car](https://github.com/ArminJo/PWMMotorControl/blob/master/pictures/L298Car_TopView_small.jpg)